LuSeKa/Arduino_AdvancedConcepts/README.md

 At the same time, the user can set paramters and control the output via the IDE's (or any other) serial monitor.

-The program can be configured via a config file - no need to touch any outher files (e.g. comment out things here and there...)
+The program can be configured via a config file - no need to touch any other files (e.g. comment out things here and there...)

 ## External Dependencies